mayank3aj3769/Machine-Learning-Projects/README.md

   * Preprocessed ,Tokenized and embedded the dataset
   * Generated positive and negative data pairs
   * Implemented Word2Vec (skip-gram) using tensorflow , used Stochastic Gradient Descent

+3-Semantic Network of tweets containing a keyword
+  * Scrapped tweets from twitter API
+  * Cleaned, preprocessed the text by removing punctuations, stopwords and links
+  * Built a semantic network of tweets containing a keyword
+  * Made node size proportional to eigenvector centrality of words